elba7r/system/erpnext/docs/user/manual/en/accounts/articles/c-form.md

 C-Form is issued by the Customer.
 If Customer Issues C-Form, supplier applies discounted CST (central sales tax) in the invoice.
 C-Form is only applicable on the inter-state transactions.

-C-Form functionality in Revalue allows Supplier to update C-Form No. as received from Customer in the submitted Sales Invoice.
+C-Form functionality in ERPNext allows Supplier to update C-Form No. as received from Customer in the submitted Sales Invoice.
 Also you can create report on Sales Invoice and track invoices for which C-Form has not yet been received from Customer.

-Following are step to manage C-Form related sales in Revalue.
+Following are step to manage C-Form related sales in ERPNext.

 ####Set C-Form Applicability